strinsberg/competitive-programming/README.md

 # Competetive Programming

-An archive of some of my solutions to contest problems on various sites.
+An archive of **some** of my solutions to contest problems on various sites.

-Since many judges save records of submissions, not all solutions are here.
-If I was just casually solving problems I may have used an online ide and submitted without ever saving the code locally.
+Since many judges save records of submissions, not all my solutions are here.
+If I was just casually solving problems or working with other students I will not have bothered to save all of my solutions.

 ## Online Judges